McDonald's faces complaints in Europe over franchise terms

+BRIEF-Medequities Realty Trust to acquire skilled nursing facility from Prospect Medical Holdings

+* Medequities Realty Trust to acquire Skilled Nursing Facility from Prospect Medical Holdings for $10 million and initiates new relationship

-BRUSSELS French, German and Italian groups urged their national competition authorities on Tuesday to look into alleged anti-competitive practices by McDonald's (MCD.N), potentially putting the U.S. fast-food chain on course for multiple investigations in Europe.
+BRUSSELS, April 4 French, German and Italian groups urged their national antitrust enforcers on Tuesday to look into alleged anti-competitive practices of McDonald's , putting the U.S. fast-food chain at risk of multiple investigations in Europe.

 The three complaints share similar concerns about McDonald's franchising terms and conditions, including prices set for products sold at franchises, saying consumers are charged more than at McDonald's own stores as a result.